umbraco/UmbracoDocs/14/umbraco-cms/reference/routing/request-pipeline/icontentfinder.md

 and use either an Umbraco builder extension, or a composer to add it to it to the `ContentFindersCollection`.

-Umbraco runs all content finders in the collection 'in order', until one of the IContentFinders returns true, the request is then handled by that finder, and no further IContentFinders are executed.
+Umbraco runs all content finders in the collection 'in order', until one of the IContentFinders returns true.
+Once this occurs, the request is then handled by that finder, and no further IContentFinders are executed.
 Therefore the order in which ContentFinders are added to the ContentFinderCollection is important.

 The ContentFinder can set the PublishedContent item for the request, or template or even execute a redirect.